SURVEY RESEARCH

 In the latest edition of the Home Price Expectations Survey, Pulsenomics also invited members of the expert panel to share their views re:

-• The impact of softening multifamily rents on single-family home prices
+• The expected impact of the recent increase in multifamily home completions on single-family home prices in the coming five years